mvccore/ext-form/README.md

 composer require mvccore/ext-form
 ```

+### Form Extensible Packages Map

+- `ext-form-all`					MvcCore extension to render web forms, handle submits, managing fields, sessions and errors, extension with all form packages.
+	- `ext-form`					MvcCore form extension with base classes.
+	- `ext-form-field-text`			MvcCore form extension with input field types text, email, password, search, tel, url and textarea.
+	- `ext-form-field-numeric`		MvcCore form extension with input field types number and range.
+	- `ext-form-field-selection`	MvcCore form extension with fields select, country select, checkbox(es), radios and color.
+	- `ext-form-field-date`			MvcCore form extension with input field types date, datetime, time, week and month.
+	- `ext-form-field-button`		MvcCore form extension with button fields and input submit fields.
+	- `ext-form-field-file`			MvcCore form extension with input type file(s) with upload validation.
+	- `ext-form-validator-special`	MvcCore form extension with special text and numeric validators.

-## Features
+## Main Features
-- creates, renders and submits dynamicly created web forms without needs to specify
-  any static model class for form model (like in classic .NET MVC forms)
-- possibility to extend form itself, any field, field group or validator (interfaces, abstract classes)
-- automaticly preconfigured HTML5 controls for specific types with predefined validators
-- every form (GET/POST) has it's own cross site request forgery (CSRF) hidden
-	input with token name and token value to check if form was submitted by specific
-	user session and not by any foreing atacker javascript
+- create dynamic forms with variable assigned fields
+- All HTML5 fields and atributes
+- build in validator in every field by it's type
+- automatic/customizable CSRF and XSS protection
+- managing error messagess in session
+- rendefing forms by default or by it's template
+- rendefing any custom or build-in field by default or by it's template
+- very extensible form class and field classes
-- fields (controls) types:
+- very extensible supporting javascripts for any fields
+- translations, session data management
+- different/custom result states for multiple submit buttons

+### Fields
-	- build in:
+- build in fields in `mvccore/ext-form`:
+	- base `Field` and `FieldsGroup` clases to extend any control with your custom functionality
+	- `input:hidden`
-		- `input:hidden`, `datalist`
+	- `datalist`
 - extended text fields:
 	- `input:text`, `:password`, `:email`, `:search`, `:tel`, `:url`
 	- `textarea`
 - extended numeric fields:
 	- `input:number`, `:range` (slider) and multiple `input:range`
 - extended selection fields:
 	- `select` (multi select)
 	- country `select`
 	- `input:checkbox`
 	- `input:checkbox` group
 	- `input:radio` (radio button, switch)
 	- `input:color`
 - extended date fields:
 	- `input:date`
 	- `input:datetime-local`
 	- `input:time`
 	- `input:week`
 	- `input:month`
 - extended button fields:
 	- `input:submit`
 	- `input:reset`
 	- `button`
 	- `button:reset`
 	- `button:submit`
 	- `input:image`
 - extended file field:
 	- `input:file` with multiple option and validation

-	- base field class to extend any control with your custom functionality
+### Validators
-- submit validators (each form control has naturaly configured validator(s) by type):
+Each form control has always naturaly configured validator(s) by type.
-	- build in:
+- build in validators in every field and in `mvccore/ext-form`:
 	- required, readOnly, disabled...
 	- safe string (keep characters to safely display submitted value in response - XSS protection)
 - extended text fields:
 	- email - to check if email(s) is/are valid form or not
 	- min. and max. text length
 	- password - to check password strength by configured rules
 	- pattern - PHP preg_match by `pattern` control attribute
 	- url (to check if string is url or not)
 	- tel (only to clean not allowed chars in phone number)
 	- ZIP code (to check international ZIP code form)
 - extended numeric fields:
 	- number (integer or float, min., max. and step)
 	- range (min., max. and step)
 - extended selection fields:
 	- checkbox - checked
 	- value in options (check if submitted value exists in options or not, for selects, country selects, checkbox group and radios)
 	- min./max. options selected
 	- hexadecimal non-transparent color
 - extended date fields:
 	- date - if date has correct format and check min. max. and step
 	- datetime, time, week and month validators are extended from date validator
 - extended file field
 	- files validator to check everything possible in uploaded file(s) (by magic bytes and more)
-- custom js/css assets for any field type
-	- possible to render immediately after form HTML body (by default)
-	- possible to render as external linked file by custom renderer or custom response appending script/solution
+- extended special validators
+	- EU company ID/VAT ID
+	- credit card (only checking number checksum)
+	- iban bank account number (only checking number checksum)
+	- hexadecimal number
+	- IP address (IPv4 and IPV6 format checking)
+	- international ZIP code format checking

+### All About Features
+- creates, renders and submits dynamicly created web forms without needs to specify
+  any static model class for form model (like in classic .NET MVC forms)
+- implemented all HTML5 form attributes, all HTML5 fields and their HTML5 and older atributes
+- every field has it's build-in default validator and it's possible to define any other or all field validators by you
+- automatic/customizable CSRF and XSS protection
+	- every form (GET/POST) has it's own cross site request forgery (CSRF) hidden
+  	  input with token name and token value to check if form was submitted by specific
+  	  user session and not by any foreing atacker javascript code
+	- possiblity to manage CSRF protection by your own
+	- all field where is possible to pass dangerous characters for XSS attack are protected by validator
+  	  for XSS safe string by default.
+It's possible to remove this validator and implement it's own protection
-- error messages - stored in session only for one form submit
+- error messages - stored in session only for one form submit, rendered automaticly
-- loading default values or previous submit values from session
-- possible to optionally clear session after submitting
-- declarating error url, success url (previous and next step url for special developer implementations)
-- possibility to define for any submit button custom form result state to recognize what to do next
 - templates rendering automaticly or by custom template
 	- naturaly rendered form has each control in empty div
 	- rendered custom template shoud have any content and CSRF tokens are creted